g2archie/UNet-MRI-Reconstruction/README.md

 # UNet MRI Reconstruction
 ## Introduction
-Classic Cardiovascular Magnetic Resonance takes a long time to obtain images over multiple heart beats.
-Real-time CMR is faster, but the data acquired is often of low spatial and temporal resolution.
+Classic Cardiovascular Magnetic Resonance takes a long time to obtain images over multiple heartbeats.
+Real-time CMR is faster than the classic one, but the data acquired is often of low spatial and temporal resolution.
 In this project, three UNets are used to produce MRI image reconstruction, namely, UNet3D, UNet2D1D, and UNet2D2D.

+Comparison of different settings:

 The configuration file training_config.yaml allows users to configure the training tasks and the hyperparameters in the network.
 Tensorboard logs and Tensorflow serving models are produced in the output folder by default.